-Lizard lake is a nice little lake on the South Island.
+Lizard lake is a nice little lake on South Vancouver Island.
 Lizard lake is a very popular lake 18 km northeast of Port Renfrew.
 It is easily accessed off the Harris Creek mainline.
 The lake gets its name from the salamanders who live and breed here, there are many.
 The west coast wet rain forests are perfect for these salamanders to breed in and this lake seems to be very popular to them.

 There is a big, wide pier that goes out into the lake for almost 35 meters, a great place to fish or swim from.
 You will find a nice sandy beach along with a few very nice campsites to stay in.
 Some campsites are drive-in sites and some walk-in sites.
 All include picnic tables and fire pits.
 There are pit toilets in the park.
 The Lizard Lake hiking trail loops around the lake, it’s about 1.5 km in length.
 The trail can be slippery, so please be careful.